Meti51/LivingRoom/README.txt

     Note: Please start server first before starting client. client app will return server refused connection if it cannot find active server.

+          When client starts, the current working directory is the current working directory from which it was started from.

 How to start Client
 --------------------